Can a painless wisdom tooth be extracted?

 What Should Be Done After Wisdom Tooth Extraction?

-Post-extraction care is essential for a smooth healing process.
-Attention should be paid to the following:
+Post-wisdom tooth extraction care is crucial for a healthy recovery process.
+Attention should be paid to the following points:

-- Avoid hot food and drinks during the first 24 hours.
+- Avoid hot foods and drinks for the first 24 hours.

 - Do not smoke or consume alcohol.

-- If bleeding occurs, apply pressure with sterile gauze.
+- If bleeding occurs, apply pressure with a sterile gauze pad.

 What Is the Ideal Age for Wisdom Tooth Extraction?